 Platforms C to F are part of the original station and are open throughout the day; Platforms A and B were opened in 2011 and are used only during the weekday peak hours.

 During the off-peak hours, Eastbound and Westbound EWL trains call at Platforms C and F, where only one set of train doors open.
 Terminating NSL trains call at the middle Platforms D/E, where train doors open on both sides, allowing transfer commuters access to both platforms for both directions of the East West Line and vice versa.

-During the peak hours (7am – 10am & 5pm – 8pm on Weekdays), Platforms A and B will operate in addition to the other 4 platforms to enable faster turnaround of NSL trains.
+During the peak hours (6am – 10am & 5pm – 8pm on weekdays except Public Holidays), Platforms A and B will operate in addition to the other 4 platforms to enable faster turnaround of NSL trains.
 Therefore, alternate NSL trains terminating at Jurong East will utilize either Platform A or the middle Platforms D/E. At the same time, Eastbound EWL train doors will open on both sides, allowing transfer commuters to board the connecting NSL train at either platform.
 At Platform A, NSL passengers transferring to the Westbound EWL will have to descend to the L2 transfer concourse to reach Platform F.

 The station has a combined ticket concourse located at Level 2.
 They feature faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.